HerouFenix/cgj-utils/README.md

 There are several projects associated with the main solution.
 Each of these projects corresponds to a specific Assignment and are named as such (AssignmentOne, ...) with exception of the CGJ-Engine project which represents the final project and includes classes developed within the other projects.
 This was done so that each assignment could have its own _main_ in order to test the specific components developed for that assignment.
 We have:
 - **AssignmentOne** - Contains the Vector classes and a main to test their behaviours.

+To choose between which project within the sollution to run simply right click the project and click `Set as startup project`.
+You can then run the project as normal.

 ## Authors

 -   **Diogo Silva** - [HerouFenix](https://github.com/HerouFenix)